MelloSec/BlastBox-II/README.md

 Server-Tools.ps1 should install a domain controller with IIS server, chocolatey, vscode, git and sysinternals

 RunMe.ps1 is just a convenience script that will download, extract and run the ChocoLoader and Repeat Offender scripts to install chocolatey and a bunch of security stuff.

-It contains Rasta Mouse Certified Red Team Operator course VM as the base, then installs malware development and analysis tools that I like to use from there.
+Choco-Loader/RepeatOffender contains Rasta Mouse Certified Red Team Operator course VM as the base, then installs malware development and analysis tools that I like to use from there.
 It's muy janky, it doesnt pick git up in path and you have to run the rest of that script again from a new console window.
 Will bew fixed in the future.

 ## Usage